Retirement ‘super savers' tend to have the biggest 401(k) balances. Here's what they do differently

 - Many workers are at risk of not having enough savings in retirement.

-- Yet others are working to accumulate balances that far exceed their peers.
+- Others are working to accumulate balances that far exceed their peers.

 - Here's what so-called "super savers" do differently.

-A retirement savings crisis is looming for people that have 401(k) plans and other retirement balances woefully short of what they will need to live on.
+A retirement savings crisis is looming for people who have 401(k) plans and other retirement balances woefully short of what they will need to live on.

 But some workers — called "super savers" — are managing to successfully grow their retirement nest eggs.

-Super savers are workers who are putting away more than 10% of their salaries towards their retirement plans, according to new research from Transamerica Center for Retirement Studies and Transamerica Institute.
+Super savers are workers who are putting away more than 10% of their salaries toward their retirement plans, according to new research from nonprofit Transamerica Institute and its division Transamerica Center for Retirement Studies.

 Get San Diego local news, weather forecasts, sports and lifestyle stories to your inbox.
 Sign up for NBC San Diego newsletters.

-More than half of workers — 56% — are saving 10% or less, according to Transamerica.
+More than half of workers — 56% — are saving 10% or less, according to a 2023 Transamerica study that surveyed more than 5,700 U.S. workers.

-Yet the rest, 44%, have reached super saver status — with 15% putting 11% to 15% of their annual pay toward retirement.
+The rest, 44%, have reached super saver status — with 15% of workers putting 11% to 15% of their annual pay toward retirement, Transamerica said.
 Meanwhile, 29% are contributing more than 15%.
-The firm asked those surveyed to share what percentage of their salary they were contributing, and told CNBC it is not clear if respondents included company contributions in their answer.
+Transamerica said it asked those surveyed to indicate what percentage of their salary they were contributing, and told CNBC it is not clear if respondents included company contributions in their answer.

 More from Personal Finance: